Language

 • Linked resorts: Chamonix, Les Houches, Vers Servoz, Argentière, Le Tour, Vallorcine, Verbier

-It’s no surprise Chamonix tops the list.
+It’s no surprise Chamonix tops the list of the best ski resorts in France.
 There’s an extensive range of riding available, including the legendary Brévent-Flégère zone, packed with long, expertly groomed trails.
 Don’t forget the freeriding at Argentière and access to Verbier – all included with the same area pass.
 Chamonix offers more bang for your buck than almost any other French ski resort.

 When choosing Chamonix, you need first to decide where you’ll stay.
 Chamonix proper is a sprawling winter town packed with great nightlife, shopping, and lots of activities.
 There are also the Planpraz and Flégèr gondolas, heading out of town and to the resort area.
 And you’ll discover the Téléphérique de l'Aiguille du Midi cable car that whisks you up to the Aiguille du Midi viewpoint below the Mont Blanc peak.